Endometrial ablation is the destruction of the lining of the uterus. It may involve using heat, cold temperatures, microwave energy, or other methods.

 Reasons for Procedure

-Endometrial ablation is used to treat regular heavy periods that can not be controlled with medicine.
+Endometrial ablation is used to treat regular heavy periods that cannot be controlled with medicine.
 It should make menstrual flow lighter.
 In some cases, it stops menstrual flow completely.

 This procedure should not be done if you plan to become pregnant in the future.
-Talk to your doctor about your plans for having a baby.

 Complications are rare, but no procedure is completely free of risk.
 The doctor will review a list of possible problems, which may include: